Marco Silva exclusive: Fulham can break more records despite summer of frustration in transfer window - and Kevin can help us

 Silva can, and has, pointed to the negative role VAR has had on his side's form in their previous three games, with contentious decisions going against them against Manchester United and Chelsea, and an admission from the PGMOL that Josh King's opener against the latter should have stood.

 Silva is an open sceptic of the technology given the hard time it has given his side on the one hand.
-"Not only this season," he points out when the matter is raised.
+"Not only this season," he points out when those incidents are raised.

 On the other, the head coach will not countenance any excuses from the Fulham dressing room.